valkey-io/valkey-doc/docs/connect/cli.md

 This is very useful for debugging Pub/Sub issues.
 To exit the Pub/Sub mode just process `CTRL-C`.

-## Monitoring commands executed in Redis
+## Monitoring commands executed in Valkey

 Similarly to the Pub/Sub mode, the monitoring mode is entered automatically once you use the `MONITOR` command.
-All commands received by the active Redis instance will be printed to the standard output:
+All commands received by the active Valkey instance will be printed to the standard output:

-    $ redis-cli MONITOR
+    $ valkey-cli MONITOR
     OK
     1460100081.165665 [0 127.0.0.1:51706] "set" "shipment:8000736522714:status" "sorting"
     1460100083.053365 [0 127.0.0.1:51707] "get" "shipment:8000736522714:status"